-Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not meeting goals Not fully implemented Re Project Title Impact (Where Relevant) Measure/Provision Progress to Date Statu IS 35 X LAWS 90 Revegetation Project (101 acres, Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 101 acres of abandoned agriculture land with 10% cover and 10 ten native species.
+Reporting No. 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project Table 3.3 LADWP MITIGATION Complete Ongoing as Necessary/Required Implemented and Ongoing runy implemented out not meeting goals Not fully implemented Re r Project Title Impact (Where Relevant) Measure/Provision Progress to Date Stat us 35 K LAWS 90 Revegetation Project (101 acres, Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 101 acres of abandoned agriculture land with 10% cover and 10 ten native species.
 The drip irrigation system is fully installed at this site.
 Initial planting in this large parcel is 100% complete.
 Approximately 91,400 plants have been planted in this parcel from 2008 to 2022.
 In the summer of 2022 transects were established to evaluate the condition of the parcel and to determine if the parcel has met the goals.
 The goal, as stated in the Plan, is 10% cover with 10 native perennial species.
 Additionally, the Plan states that once the parcel has met the established success criteria, the parcel would have to persist for an additional two years with no onsite revegetation activities, including irrigation.
 Discussions are under way with ICWD on the amount of time required between monitoring intervals to account for the survivability of rubber rabbitbrush and Torrey's saltbush, with the former naturally recruiting and the latter being planted - both are not on the 2003 species list.
 Following the rest, the parcel will be reevaluated to determine if it still meets the established goals.
 If the parcel meets the established goals after the rest, no further revegetation efforts will be required, and the project will be considered complete.
-LADWP and ICWD jointly read the transects in the summer of 2024.
-Cover was 13.1% with 10 species, meeting the cover and composition goals.
-Discussions are underway with Inyo County to confirm these findings.
-No irrigation or other revegetation activities have taken place within the parcel since July 2022.
 X1